When a person dies, someone has to sort out their estate – their money, property, possessions and debts.

 The rules around anything over £250,000 are complex and you should take legal advice on this.

 As the executor or administrator you have a legal responsibility to pay off any debts or outstanding payments before distributing the estate.
-It is recommended that you put a statutory advertisement (under the Trustee Act 1925 for England, or the Trustee Act 1958 in Northern Ireland) in The Gazette.

 You can use money from the estate to pay any fees as part of the probate process.